Yandex Cloud

 Test your transferTest your transfer

-Make sure the data from the topic in the source Managed Service for Apache Kafka® cluster is being moved to the Managed Service for PostgreSQL database:
+Make sure that the data from the topic in the source Managed Service for Apache Kafka® cluster is being transferred to the Managed Service for PostgreSQL database:

-1. Send data from the sample.json file to the Managed Service for Apache Kafka® sensors topic using jq and kafkacat:
+1. Send data from sample.json to the Managed Service for Apache Kafka® sensors topic using jq and kafkacat:

 jq -rc . sample.json | kafkacat -P \